sarthakpandey6162/Energy-Efficient-CPU-Scheduler/README.md

 🚀 Overview

-This project implements a simple, clean, and explainable Energy-Efficient CPU Scheduling Algorithm using C++.
+This project implements a simple and clean Energy-Efficient CPU Scheduling Algorithm using C++.
 It uses a very intuitive idea:

 score = burst_time × power_hint
-energy = burst_time × power_hint

-Lower score → more energy-efficient → scheduled first

 power_hint: